MonforteGG/Idealisto/README.md

 # 🏠 Idealisto Telegram Bot

-This Python project automates the retrieval of housing listings from Idealista and saves only new listings to a MySQL database.
+This Python project automates the retrieval of housing listings from Idealista and saves only new listings to a local SQLite database (no server required).
 It compares the price per square meter to the average of previously stored listings and sends notifications to a Telegram group with the most relevant information, including new listings and price changes.

 ![Telegram_screenshots](https://i.imgur.com/y07o3yI.png)